What Happens if You Don’t File Taxes for 3 Years?

 Depending on your situation, you may need additional tax documents to file, but your tax professional can let you know exactly what you need for each tax year based on your unique situation.

-Alternatively, you can set up an online account on the IRS website and request a transcript of your payment information.
-Then, the IRS will send you the details from your old W2, 1099, 10998, and other forms.
-You can apply through the mail using Form 4506-T (Request for Transcript of Tax Return).
+Alternatively, you can set up an online account on the IRS website to access wage and income transcripts.
+The online account shows the last 10 years of documents.
+You can apply through the mail using Form 4506-T (Request for Transcript of Tax Return) or have a tax pro obtain these documents for you.

 Why You Should File Taxes as Soon as Possible

 When someone calls us and says, “I haven’t done taxes in 3 years,” we usually advise them to file their tax returns as soon as possible.
-Generally, the only exception is in cases where the taxpayer didn’t need to file a tax return.
+Generally, the only exception is in cases where the taxpayer didn’t need to file a tax return and isn’t going to claim a refund.
 Here are the reasons that you should file your taxes as soon as you can.

-If you haven’t filed for three years, you can still collect tax refunds on the last two years, and depending on the date, you may even be able to claim a tax refund on the return from three years ago.
-For instance, if you didn’t file for tax years 2020, 2021, and 2022, you have until April 15, 2024, to claim a refund on the first return that you missed.
+- To Claim Tax Refunds – If you haven’t filed for three years, you can still collect tax refunds on the last two years, and depending on the date, you may even be able to claim a tax refund on the return from three years ago.

-The failure-to-file penalty is 5% of the tax debt owed from your return.
-It gets assessed on your account the first day that you are late, and the IRS assesses this penalty every month until you file.
+- To Reduce the Failure-to-File Penalty – The failure-to-file penalty is 5% of the tax debt owed from your return, and the IRS assesses this penalty every month until you file.
 It can get up to 25% of your balance.
 The sooner you file, the sooner the IRS stops adding this penalty to your account.

-The failure-to-pay penalty isn’t one of the IRS’s most significant penalties, but it is 0.5% of the unpaid taxes owed every month.
+- To Reduce the Failure-to-Pay Penalty – The failure-to-pay penalty isn’t one of the IRS’s most significant penalties, but it is 0.5% to 1% of the unpaid taxes owed every month.
 Once you file and pay your taxes, you don’t have to worry about this penalty anymore.

-In some cases, you can get loans if you have unfiled tax returns, but in a lot of cases, lenders use tax returns to see your adjusted gross income.
+- So You Can Apply for Loans – In a lot of cases, lenders use tax returns to see your adjusted gross income.
 This is especially true if you are self-employed or applying for a mortgage.
 Once you file your old returns, you have proof of income that you can use when applying for loans.

 The consequences can be even worse if you haven’t filed for 10 years or if you’re dealing with business taxes.
-For instance, you can incur a 100% trust fund recovery penalty if you haven’t been filing and paying payroll tax returns.
+However, the benefits of catching up can be even more compelling in these situations.

 What If I Haven’t Filed Taxes in 3 Years and I Can’t Afford to Pay